-ASCO is interested in staying abreast of steps that sponsors are taking to implement these recommendations.
+ASCO is interested in staying abreast of steps that sponsors are taking to implement the recommendations.
 If your organization or network plans to update its trial protocols according to the ASCO-Friends recommendations or has already made similar updates, please consider emailing the ASCO CENTRA (Center for Research & Analytics) team to share your experience.

 Journal of Clinical Oncology Special Series on Eligibility Criteria (published October 2, 2017):